 A. What is the purpose of this regulatory action?

-In Executive Order 13783 (Promoting Energy Independence and Economic Growth), all executive departments and agencies, including the EPA, are directed to “immediately review existing regulations that potentially burden the development or use of domestically produced energy resources and appropriately suspend, revise, or rescind those that unduly burden the development of domestic energy resources beyond the degree necessary to protect the public interest or otherwise comply with the law.”
+In Executive Order 13783 (Promoting Energy Independence and Economic Growth), all executive departments and agencies, including the EPA, werewere directed to “immediately review existing regulations that potentially burden the development or use of domestically produced energy resources and appropriately suspend, revise, or rescind those that unduly burden the development of domestic energy resources beyond the degree necessary to protect the public interest or otherwise comply with the law.”
 Moreover, the Executive Order directed the EPA to undertake this process of review with regard to the “Standards of Performance for Greenhouse Gas Emissions from New, Modified, and Reconstructed Stationary Sources: Electric Utility Generating Units,” 80 FR 64510 (October 23, 2015) (2015 Rule).

-In a document signed the same day as Executive Order 13783 and published in the Federal Register at 82 FR 16330 (April 4, 2017), the EPA announced that, consistent with the Executive Order, it was initiating a review of the 2015 Rule, and providing notice of a forthcoming proposed rulemaking consistent with the Executive Order.
-The EPA proposed a rulemaking, “Review of Standards of Performance for Greenhouse Gas Emissions From New, Modified, and Reconstructed Stationary Sources: Electric Utility Generating Units—Proposed Rule,” 83 FR 65424 (December 20, 2018) (2018 Proposal), and here the EPA is finalizing a rulemaking to revise the standards of performance, including the underlying determinations of the BSER, for new, reconstructed, and modified coal-fired EGUs, including certain technical issues.
+In a document signed the same day as Executive Order 13783 and published in the Federal Register at 82 FR 16330 (April 4, 2017), the EPA announced that, consistent with the Executive Order, it was initiating a review of the 2015 Rule and providing notice of a forthcoming proposed rulemaking consistent with the Executive Order.
+AfterAfter due deliberation, the EPA issued a notice of proposedrulemaking, “Review of Standards of Performance for Greenhouse Gas Emissions From New, Modified, and Reconstructed Stationary Sources: Electric Utility Generating Units—Proposed Rule,” 83 FR 65424 (December 20, 2018) (2018 Proposal).).
+Here the EPA is finalizing a rulemaking with respect to whether GHG emissions from EGUs contribute significantly to dangerous air pollution, which utilizes a methodology for determining whether GHG emissions from other NSPS source categories contribute significantly to dangerous air pollution.
+Any action regarding the proposal to revise the standards of performance, including the underlying determinations of the BSER, for new, reconstructed, and modified coal-fired EGUs, including certain technical issues, is beyond the scope of this final rulemaking and comments received on the 2018 proposal will be addressed in any separate future action.

 B. What is the summary of the major provisions in this action?

-The EPA is determining that the BSER for newly constructed coal-fired EGUs is the most efficient available steam cycle (i.e., supercritical steam conditions for large units and subcritical steam conditions for small units) in combination with the best operating practices.
-In addition, for newly constructed coal-fired EGUs firing moisture-rich fuels (i.e., lignite), the BSER also includes pre-combustion fuel drying using waste heat from the process.
-The EPA is not revising the BSER for any other sources as determined in the 2015 Rule.
-In addition, the EPA is promulgating separate standards of performance for large and small newly constructed coal-fired EGUs, operating at base load or non-base load conditions, that reflect the Agency’s final BSER determination.

-The EPA is also promulgating revised standards of performance for base load and non-base load operating conditions for large and small reconstructed coal-fired EGUs, as well as for newly constructed and reconstructed coal refuse-fired EGUs.

-The EPA is also revising the maximally stringent standards for coal-fired EGUs undergoing large modifications (i.e., modifications resulting in an increase in hourly carbon dioxide (CO2) emissions of more than 10 percent) to be consistent with the various standards for newly constructed and reconstructed units.
-While the EPA solicited comment on establishing standards of performance for small modifications (i.e., modifications that result in an increase in hourly emissions of 10 percent or less) based on a unit’s historical performance and how to best account for emissions variability due to changes in the mode of operation, the EPA is not finalizing any standards for small modifications.

-Table 1 shows the final standards of performance for newly constructed and reconstructed EGUs, as well as modified EGUs.

-Table 1.
-Summary of BSER and Final Standards for Affected Sources